-I. Office of Student Citizenship (OSC): The Office of Student Citizenship is the department within the Division of Student Life that is responsible for educating the Institute community about MIT’s standards of behavior, facilitating the discipline process for allegations involving students and student organizations, and serving as a liaison between all parts of the MIT community and the COD.
-The Director of the OSC is an ex-officio, non-voting member of the COD.
+I. Office of Student Conduct (OSC): The Office of Student Conduct is the department within the Division of Student Life that is responsible for educating the Institute community about MIT’s standards of behavior, facilitating the discipline process for allegations involving students and student organizations, and serving as a liaison between all parts of the MIT community and the COD.
+The Director/Associate Dean of the OSC is an ex-officio, non-voting member of the COD.
 The OSC will meet with students, faculty, and staff on behalf of the COD.
 OSC staff members participate in administrative resolutions.
 One OSC staff member may participate in hearings, sanctioning panels, sexual misconduct hearings, and sexual misconduct sanctioning panels as an ex-officio, non-voting member.

 J. Respondent: A student alleged to have violated MIT policy, a former student alleged to have violated MIT policy while they were a student, a student organization alleged to have violated MIT policy, or a former student organization alleged to have violated MIT policy while holding recognized status.